MS Thomson Celebration: History

 After Noordams last sailing with HAL, the ship was taken out of service and chartered to Thomson Cruises and later rechristened as Thomson Celebration.

 On 9 October 2017, Thomson Cruises announced to be renamed Marella Cruises.
 TUI Group renamed Thomson Celebration to Marella Celebration at the end of October 2017.

-On 14 September 2022 the ship left Eleusis towards Aliaga, towed by the tug Vernicos Sifnos.
+On 14 September 2022 the ship left Eleusis, towed by the tug Vernicos Sifnos, for Aliağa, Turkeyfor scrapping.